AntonioP22/aA-Notes/README.md

 1. Use the Template Button above ^ and follow the instructions on making a new repository.(Don't click on the .github/ISSUE_TEMPLATE)

-1. Then in your VSCode on the getting started screen click on clone repository.
+2. Then in your VSCode on the getting started screen click on clone repository.

+3. If there's a new update you will need to do ```git pull origin main``` in order to get the latest update.

 ## This is my version of the Notes from App Academy that includes the following information: